 Enjoy Farm-to-Table Dining & Hosted Events

 After taking naps to recover from our long drive from Boston, we were all hungry!
 Luckily, we didn‘t have to go far.
 The Wilburton Inn sponsored a delicious alfresco farm-to-table dinner sourced by the nearby family farm and bakery.
 (Mmm…Roasted Garlic, a sweet, creamy appetizer served with warm bread.
 My favorite!)
-This was a great

 Explore the Wilburton Inn’s Diverse Sculpture Collection